heenamadan/NotificationSystem/notification-service/README.md

 URL: `http://<HOST>/notifier/{channelType}/notify`

 This sends given message to a specified channel like slack or email.
-Where the `channelType` is slack or email.
+Where the `channelType` is slack, SMS or email.

 e.g: `http://localhost:8080/api/v1.0/notifier/{channelType}/notify`
 with body as: